-Some of these small quirks and funny moments from the Philippines need to be shared.
+Some of these small Philippine quirks and funny moments that need to be shared.

 1. Motorbike disbelief.
 I have rented a motorbike on every island I have visited (with the exception of Negros Occidental) and every single time the locals are truly flabbergasted that I am a white woman riding by myself.
 Even if we are in a group of other tourists, the fact that I am on my own bike and not on the back of a man’s bike just blows their minds.
 Extra shock factor: driving the bike with a guy on the back.
 Unthinkable.